 The history of the founding of the Prescott (AZ) Chamber of Commerce.
 Its earliest successes involved the ordinary citizenry.

-In July, 1899, the sword that was presented to Alexander O. Brodie, who fought with both Crook and the Rough Riders, and became the 15th Governor of the Arizona Territory, was on display at Cook's Jewelry store.
-The year previous, Cook's displayed "a genuine old Jacob Steiner" violin for 3 hours.
+In July 1899, the sword that was presented to Alexander O. Brodie, who fought with both Crook and the Rough Riders, and became the 15th Governor of the Arizona Territory, was on display at Cook's Jewelry store.
+The previous year, Cook's displayed "a genuine old Jacob Steiner" violin for 3 hours.
 It was furnished by a visiting performer.

-Before drugstores expanded into stationary, soda fountains and the like, they had a unique problem in drawing interest to their store windows.
+Before drugstores expanded into stationery, soda fountains, and the like, they had a unique problem in drawing interest to their store windows.
 A new powder or tincture was hardly much of a sight.
-However, in 1896, Harry Brisley's Drugstore featured "A display of South African Kola nuts, a basket in which they were imported to this country and preparations made from the nuts, for medicinal purposes.
+However, in 1896, Harry Brisley's Drugstore featured "A display of South African Kola nuts, a basket in which they were imported to this country, and preparations made from the nuts, for medicinal purposes.
 These nuts are said to contain great medicinal qualities," it was noted.

 The early history and construction of what is Arizona State Route 89A today.
 It was originally known as Arizona Highway 79: The Prescott to Jerome "Shortline."